eda6767/cloud_composer/README.md

 <img width="600" alt="Zrzut ekranu 2023-05-21 o 20 50 22" src="https://github.com/eda6767/airflow/assets/102791467/bb2c2639-4452-4b31-99a4-7cea98152ed4">
 </p>

-After successfully completed task we should received DAG with status finished.
+After successfully completed task we should receive DAG with a status finished.
 Furthermore all instances used for running pipeline on dataproc should be deleted.
 <br/>
 <br/>